PolibaX/.github/profile/README.md

 ### Mission Planner
 - *Progress*: 5%
 - *Status*: Research phase 📖
-- *Working members*: Ivan Cisternino, Francesco Piscopo
+- *Working members*: Antonio Pio Maggio, Gabriele Santangelo, Ivan Cisternino, Francesco Piscopo
 - *Repo*: NONE

 High level mission planner for both rover and drone, in the form of a ROS2 package containing one or multiple nodes.

+### Map Aligner
+- *Progress*: 5%
+- *Status*: Implementation phase ⚙️
+- *Working members*: Antonio Pio Maggio
+- *Repo*: NONE

+Global map aligner on aruco anchors and fine adjustments.
+This node will provide a shared reference frame for all the agents.

 ### Map Merger
 - *Progress*: 5%